 ONE.
 The first thing you need to do to make this recipe is sweat out the vegetables.
 The vegetables used in pot pies are very watery and will just make your pot pie filling into soup.

 PRO TIP: Sweating out vegetables means to cook them on medium heat to release and evaporate much of the water.
 The vegetables will reduce in size after the water is released.

 If I have fresh herbs, I use them, but sometimes I don’t so dried will do just fine.
 The general conversion of fresh herbs to dried herbs is 1 tablespoon fresh to 1 teaspoon dried.

+TWO.
 Secondly, you create a roux in the skillet.
-The butter and flour together will form a paste which will be what thickens the whole pot pie filling.
+Toss the vegetables in flour, together they will form a paste which will be what thickens the whole pot pie filling.
 You can add a little bit of black pepper to the roux for extra flavor if you’d like.

+THREE.
 Next, add the chicken.
-I like to use a pre baked or store bought rotisserie chicken.
+I like to use a pre baked or store bought rotisserie chicken or cooked chicken breasts.
 It is already infused with flavor, so there is no need for poultry seasoning.

-For this Pot Pie Casserole, I used leftover chicken from my Classic Baked Chicken.
+On this particular day, I used leftover chicken from my Instant Pot Whole Chicken.
 No need to be stingy about making sure you have exactly 2 cups of chicken.
 A little more or a little less won’t make or break the recipe.